 Coastal flooding is becoming a major issue along the Dorset coastline.
 Due to predicted increases in sea level rise from climate change, the importance of protection from the sea will need to be realised.
 Flood mitigation can be achieved through coastal protection schemes or through managed retreat programmes.
 In this study area, projects have already been carried out at Weymouth Harbour and Preston Beach.
 As the majority of Portland coastline is cliff, coastal flooding is not widespread, however it does occur at certain locations within the study area.
-The main location of tidal flooding in Portland is at Chiswell, where the pebble bank can fail through overtopping, breaching or by changes to its density.
+Currently, the main location of tidal flooding in Portland is at Chiswell, where the pebble bank can fail through overtopping, breaching or by changes to its density, although Weymouth Town Centre is known to also be at risk of tidal flooding.